You will learn about circumflex accent and apostrophe and their usages in Turkish Language.

 The Circumflex Accent (Şapka) (^) in Turkish Language:

-The circumflex is a diacritic sign usually written above a letter in some languages such as Latin, Greek, Turkish, Portuguese etc. In Turkish, It affects the pronunciation of the word to some degree whereas, in French, it indicates that the letter has been dropped over time.
+The circumflex is a diacritic sign usually written above a letter in some languages such as Latin, Greek, Turkish, Portuguese, etc. In Turkish, It affects the pronunciation of the word to some degree whereas, in French, it indicates that the letter has been dropped over time.
 You do not see this sign in English but only on loanwords.

-- In Turkish, some adjectives are made from nouns by adding –i with a circumflex accent.
+1. In Turkish, some adjectives are made from nouns by adding –i with a circumflex accent.
 This rule is only valid for Arabic loanwords.

 “Yaşamsal” is the Turkish encounter word for “Hayatî” which is derived from the Turkish word “Yaşam”.
 Hayat is an Arabic loanword but is still in use.
-Also, you may encounter a man named “Hayatî”.
+Also, you may meet a man named “Hayatî”.

 To indicate whether it is profit or snow, you need to use a circumflex accent.

 NOTE “Shift + 3 + a” gives you â when typed on keyboard.

 1. Apostrophe, Apostrophy, or Keşme işareti, whatever you call, it’ll be correct.
 In addition to the 29 letters in Turkish, “kesme işareti” (‘) (apostrophe) is commonly used.
 You might also hear “ apostrof ” instead of “kesme işareti.”